evkx/evkx.github.io/content/models/hongqi/e-hs9/E-HS9_Exclusiveplus/_index.md

 ## User interface and control

 The Hongqi E-HS9 Exclusive+ has multiple integrated screens.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments).
 In the center of the dashboard is an infotainment screen, and in the center console is a screen for the climate system.
 For the passenger, there is an infotainment screen.
-The  screen behind the steering wheel integrated into the dashboard is 16.2 inches large .
-The touch screen in the dashboard's center  is 16.2 inches large .
-The touch screen in front of the passenger in the dashboard is 16.2 inches large .
-The touch screen in the middle of the center console is 10.2 inches large .
+The  screen behind the steering wheel integrated into the dashboard is 16.2 inches large.
+The touch screen in the dashboard's center  is 16.2 inches large.
+The touch screen in front of the passenger in the dashboard is 16.2 inches large.
+The touch screen in the middle of the center console is 10.2 inches large.
 The model does not have a head-up display.